 All admitted students enter the program with conditionally classified status, and must enroll in the Department’s proseminar in the first semester in which it is offered.
 Students achieve classified status upon satisfying two conditions: passing the proseminar, and passing the basic qualifying exam.

-The Basic Qualifying Exam (BQE)
+Basic Qualifying Exam (BQE)

-The BQE is a diagnostic test to ensure that students are equipped with the basic skills that are prerequisite for the successful study of Philosophy at an advaced level, as well as related pursuits (e.g., teaching at the community college leve, entering a top Ph.D program in Philosophy).
-The BQE also invests both the Department and students’ thesis or exam committees with the confidence to continue supporting and working with that student.
-Additionally, the BQE provides the student with feedback as to their currect knowlege and abilities in Philosophy.
+The BQE is a diagnostic test to ensure that students are equipped with the basic skills prerequisite for the successful study of advanced Philosophy and related pursuits.
+Passing the BQE invests both the Department and students’ thesis or exam committees with the confidence to continue supporting and working with that student.
+Additionally, the BQE provides the student with feedback as to their current knowledge and abilities.
 The exam is comprised of an analytic portion and a text portion.
 The analytic portion assesses students’ abilities to extract, explain, and evaluate arguments from short novel passages.
 In reconstructing and evaluating these arguments, the student must demonstrate an understanding of basic logical concepts (validity, soundness, cogency, analogy, etc.).
 The text portion assesses the student’s ability to read, interpret, and critically evaluate a more lengthy philosophical text.
 Conditionally classified students who at entry to the program as a graduate student have been determined to have no deficiencies in prerequisite preparation must attempt the BQE by the end of their second (academic year) semester in the program and pass it by the end of their third (academic year) semester in order to achieve classified status.
 Conditionally classified student who must rectify a deficiency must attempt the BQE by the end of their third (academic year) semester in the program and pass it by the end of their fourth (academic year) semester in order to achieve classified status.
 (Winter Term and Summer Session do not count as academic year semesters).

 Advancement to Candidacy